 Like others on the proposal team, proposal graphic designers and illustrators are specialists.
 They typically possess a Bachelor of Fine Arts Degree, at a minimum.
 They also have several years of proposal experience and strong portfolios of recent work.

 They work as an integral part of the proposal team.
 Often, they’re involved throughout the business development life cycle, from capture management to oral presentations.
 Besides producing quality graphics, they’re also responsible for:

-Helping to establish scope, schedule, budget and the support required for the graphic art.
+Helping to establish scope, schedule, and budget.

 Participating in team reviews.

 Translating written and verbal comments into visual responses.